Julioxfiles/git-commands/README.md

 Normally when working with a group of developers what is done is the following:

 1.- A fork of the project in which you will make some contribution is made.
 This is done from the github page.
-Once the fork of such a project (repository) is made, a copy of that project will be hosted in your GitHub user account.
+Once the fork of such a project (repository) is made, a copy of that project will be hosted in your github user account.

 2.- A folder is created on your computer.
 It is not necessary to initialize the folder.
 Nor add the origin.
 ```